 How to fix: Track your past promotions and submissions in your Partner Dashboard and resubmit when eligible, or submit a different book that hasn’t been featured within the past six months.

-4. The book wasn’t available in all retailers/regions
+4. The book wasn’t available on all retailers

 BookBub readers use many different retailers across our five regions.
 We want to send book deals to as many readers as possible.
 A book that’s available on all the major retailers (Amazon Kindle, Barnes & Noble Nook, Apple iBooks, Google Play, and Kobo) and all of BookBub’s available regions (the United States, United Kingdom, Canada, India, and Australia) is more competitive because more of our readers will be able to take advantage of the deal.

-How to fix: You should choose a distribution strategy that makes the most sense for your marketing plans, but if you only offer your book on one or two retailers and are having trouble getting selected for a Featured Deal, we’d encourage you think about putting the book on as many retailers as possible, in any regions where you have the rights.
-To easily distribute the book to multiple retailers and discount when the time comes, try using a distribution service.
+How to fix: You should choose a distribution strategy that makes the most sense for your marketing plans, but if you only offer your book on one or two retailers and are having trouble getting selected for a Featured Deal, you can consider changing your distribution strategy or submitting another title that is available on multiple retailers.
+Additionally, you can keep submitting — while we are less likely to feature titles that are only available on one retailer, it’s by no means a hard-and-fast rule!

 5. We found evidence of a bad reader experience